 - Keep a water bottle with you at all times and take a sip every few minutes.

-- If liquids alone don’t help, try a mouth-moisturizing gel such as Oralbalance (available at DentalDepot.com), which can keep your mouth moist for up to eight hours.
+- If liquids alone don’t help, try a mouth-moisturizing gel, which can keep your mouth moist for up to eight hours.

 Standard nutritional advice doesn’t necessarily apply when you’re undergoing chemotherapy or radiation treatments.
-Yes, you should eat plenty of fresh fruits, vegetables and whole grains - but if you want to maintain a healthy weight in the face of nausea, taste changes and loss of appetite, rich, high-calorie foods are your new best friends.
+Yes, you should eat plenty of fresh fruits, vegetables and whole grains, but if you want to maintain a healthy weight in the face of nausea, taste changes and loss of appetite, consuming foods that are rich and high in calories may help.

-You may find that your appetite is better at some times of day than others.
-Many cancer patients find that their appetite is best in the morning.
-So if you feel like having a burger and a milkshake for breakfast - go ahead.
+You may find that your appetite is better at certain times of day.
+Many cancer patients report that their appetite is best in the morning.
+So if you feel like having a bigger, richer meal then, go ahead.
 And if you don’t feel like eating, don’t force it.

 Food odors trigger nausea in many cancer patients.
-Dining out, ordering in, or letting other family members cook is a good way to protect yourself (and enjoy some well-deserved pampering).
-When you do cook your own meals, stick to foods that aren’t particularly pungent and be sure to eat in a room other than the kitchen.
+Dining out, ordering in or letting other family members cook is a good way to protect yourself (and enjoy some well-deserved pampering).
+When you do cook your own meals, stick to foods that aren’t particularly pungent and try eating in a room other than the kitchen.

-Butter, salad dressings, gravies and rich sauces that you might have avoided before your diagnosis are the ideal condiments now.
+Butter, salad dressings, gravies and rich sauces that you might have avoided before your diagnosis could be your go-to condiments now.
 The added moisture is soothing to dry, sore mucus membranes, and the added calories can help you maintain a healthy weight.

 Very hot or very cold foods will irritate sensitive tissues in your mouth and throat.
 Opt for cool or warm foods, such as salads, vichyssoise or gazpacho, whenever you can.

-There are sure to be times when you simply don’t feel up to cooking or going out to eat.
+There will be times when you simply don’t feel up to cooking or going out to eat.
 Prepare for these occasions by stocking your home and office with snacks and ready-to-eat foods that you can grab when necessary.
 Include some bland items that will help quell nausea, such as saltine crackers, as well as calorie-rich favorites like ice cream.